isaac328/CS-5700-Assignment4/README.md

+NOTE: There are a few sample puzzles included in this repo.
+Extract the puzzles to the same directory as the executable and run the program.
+Type in the name of the puzzle with the file extension when prompted.
+For example, to solve puzzle1, type:

 ## Sodoku Solver
 This program solves sodoku puzzles.
 It is run from the command line, and reads in puzzles given by the user.
 It is able to solve most puzzles in less than a second, regardless of size.
 It utilizes